bensutherland/wgrs_workflow/README.md

 # open and view 02_raw/trimmed/fastqc_trimmed/multiqc_report.html
 ```

-If no combining is needed, simply copy links from the trimmed folder to the sample folder:
+If no combining of different samples together is needed, simply copy links from the trimmed folder to the sample folder:
 `cp -l 02_raw/trimmed/*.fastq.gz 04_samples/`